scotentSD/scotentSD.github.io/_posts/2020-05-18-Invisible-disabilities.md

 > _“I’d rather be thought rude than detail to a colleague why I’m not folding chairs and stacking them against the wall at the end of the meeting.”_ — [Hope R. Henderson](https://themighty.com/2017/12/coming-out-as-a-person-with-an-invisible-disability/)

-**We should always be mindful that we’re all different and offer alternative or a way out.**
+**We should always be mindful that we’re all different and offer an alternative or a way out.**

 More information about running accessible meetings and events in [this Medium article, by Sheri Byrne-Haber](https://medium.com/age-of-awareness/running-accessible-meetings-and-events-5efcd9c4a3df).